The natural progression of rock climbing

 Photo credit: wildbounds.com

 Many climbers these days started their journey into climbing through bouldering.
-The most convenient way to start.
+It is the most convenient way to start.
 No prior climbing knowledge, skills, or experience is required.
 All you need to learn is how to fall properly.
 Bouldering is fun.
-Boulder routes normally consist of anywhere between 5 to 10 moves 3 to 4 meters high.
-Bouldering is a great activity to hang out with friends and solve tricky boulder problems.
+Boulder routes normally consist of 5 to 10 moves 3 to 4 meters high.
+Bouldering is a great activity for hanging out with friends and solving tricky boulder problems.

 The main objective of bouldering is to get to the top.
 You don’t need to worry about equipment or how to get down.
-Your only focus is to execute the moves and have a crash mat along with a couple of reliable spotters behind you.
-You can get really strong just by bouldering but you had only scratched the surface of climbing.
+Your only focus is to execute the climbing moves but ensure you have a couple of crash mats and reliable spotters.
+Bouldering is fun and you can get strong simply by bouldering.
+But you have only scratched the surface of climbing.

 Bouldering Gear